Dunn Field (Elmira, New York): Renovations 2012

 What was supposed to be $12,000 quickly climbed to almost $40,000 in renovations.
 The work is being paid for by the City of Elmira, owner of the 73 year old stadium, and will go from the entrance way all the way to some of the seating being done and repainted.
 Bathrooms without tile will be a thing of the past.
 Most notable is a section of stadium seating ripped out.

 Robbie Nichols is the new co-owner of the Elmira Pioneers, along with his wife Nellie Franco-Nichols.
 Workers are now working to fill in that hole with new steel.
 Other sections of the stadium will also need the same repair.

-While fans also enjoy a new beer garden just behind 3rd base, with live entertainment during games, the players won't be forgotten.
+In addition to a new beer garden, efforts have been taken to honor players.
 "There were posters hanging in the locker room.
 You take down a poster and there was either a bat hole or ball hole.
 We put 10 new sheets of sheet rock up,″ Lewis said.
 The new locker room and other events are in hopes Dunn Field will return to its once famed reputation for Elmira.

 "We want to open it the right way.
 Have a great impact to the city,” Lewis said.

-The Numbers
+Field size

 Dunn Field has a capacity of 4,020 people, including 312 box seats.
 Its field dimensions are: